chetan-codes/Cotton-Disease-Prediction/README.md

 # Cotton Disease Prediction
-This is a supervised machine learning problem which uses
+This is a supervised machine learning problem which uses deep learning techniques.